Glossary

 - SSSOM

 Simple Standard for Sharing Ontological Mappings.
-SSSOM is the primary Datamodel in OAK for passing around :term:`Mapping`s.
+SSSOM is the primary Datamodel in OAK for passing around Mappings.

 - Graph

 Formally a graph is a data structure consisting of Nodes and Edges.
-There are different forms of graphs, but for the purposes of OAK, an ontology graph has all Term`s as nodes, and relationships connecting terms (is-a, part-of) as edges.
-Note the concept of an ontology graph and an :term:`RDF graph do not necessarily fully align - RDF graphs of OWL ontologies employ numerous blank nodes that obscure the ontology structure.
+There are different forms of graphs, but for the purposes of OAK, an ontology graph has all Terms as nodes, and relationships connecting terms (is-a, part-of) as edges.
+Note the concept of an ontology graph and an RDF graph do not necessarily fully align - RDF graphs of OWL ontologies employ numerous blank nodes that obscure the ontology structure.
+See Ontology Graph Projection.

 - Edge